-We compare the performance of our Bayesian method with the MC-EM method on the same data sets.
-We focus first on results from parameter set 1.
-In three simulated data sets, MC-EM did not converge and the corresponding estimates were removed. \cref{fig:compare_t} shows boxplots for the estimates of $\mu$, $\alpha$ and $\beta$ for both methods and different aggregations $\Delta^t$, under parameter set 1.
-The true parameter values are indicated by the red line.
-Both methods are essentially unbiased.
-The Monte Carlo variance for estimating $\mu$ and $\beta$ is similar for the two methods, but the Monte Carlo variability for $\alpha$ is lower based on our Bayesian method than when using the MC-EM method.
+We compare the performance of the proposed Bayesian method and the MC-EM method on the same data sets in terms of estimation only since the MC-EM approach does not offer a way for inference.
+The results are shown in \cref{appendix:MCEM}.
+We observe that the Monte Carlo variance for estimating $\mu$ and $\beta$ is similar for the two methods, but the Monte Carlo variability for $\alpha$ is lower based on our Bayesian method.
 The performance of the MC-EM algorithm {\it deteriorates significantly} under parameter set 2 and large aggregations.
-Results from MC-EM are unstable, the MC-EM method did not converge for 234 out of 400 simulated data sets, and yielded unreasonably large estimates when $\Delta^t = 1.5$ (see \cref{fig:compare_t_05} of the Appendix).

-In our temporal simulations, the proposed Bayesian approach has accuracy gains in terms of estimation of $\alpha$, and is stable across all aggregations.
-Moreover, it offers a straightforward inference procedure.
-Coverage of 95\% credible intervals was close to the nominal level for all parameters and aggregations.
-In contrast, the MC-EM approach does not offer a way for inference, and it is only applicable for the temporal Hawkes process.
-Thus, we do not use the MC-EM algorithm for the spatio-temporal simulations.
+Results from MC-EM are unstable, yielding unreasonably large estimates when $\Delta^t \geq 4$.
+In contrast, the proposed Bayesian approach leads to accuracy gains in terms of estimation of $\alpha$, is stable across different aggregation sizes, and it offers a straightforward inference procedure.
+Since the MC-EM approach is only applicable for the temporal Hawkes process, we do not use it for the spatio-temporal simulations.